ninjudd/clojure-protobuf/README.md

 A protocol buffer map is immutable just like other clojure objects.
 It is similar to a struct-map, except you cannot insert fields that aren't specified in the `.proto` file.

-## Collection extensions
+## Extensions

 Clojure-protobuf supports extensions to protocol buffers which provide sets and maps using repeated fields.
+You can also provide metadata on protobuf fields using clojure syntax.
 To use these, you must import the extension file and include it when compiling.
 For example:

-    import "collections.proto";
+    import "clojure/protobuf/extensions.proto";
     message Photo {
       required int32  id     = 1;
       required string path   = 2;